Disability Inclusion in Marketing & Brand Loyalty

 Jul 4, 2025

-It’s easy to make the mistake of focusing on big announcements and high production advertisements.
-But really, brand trust and loyalty is built from the multitude of small interactions that disabled people have with your company.
+So, how do you show disabled customers that you care?
+It is easy to make the mistake of focusing only on big announcements or high production advertisements.
+However, brand trust and loyalty are actually built from the multitude of small interactions that disabled people have with your company every single day.

 Every time a disabled person looks at your website or interacts with your staff they are deciding how your brand makes them feel.
 Included and welcomed?
 Or like an inconvenience.

-If you’re serious about making your disabled customers feel valued, it’s best to focus on creating an accessible experience that will have disabled customers returning again and again, bringing their friends and family with them.
+If you’re serious about creating a brand that champions disability inclusion, focus on making your disabled customers feel valued.
+It's best to prioritise creating an accessible experience that will have disabled customers returning again and again, bringing their friends and family with them.
 We'll walk you through how to do this by focusing on three key actions:

 Sharing accessibility information